FugroRoames/cut-pursuit/README.md

 # Compilation

 ### C++
-make sure that you use the following CPPFLAGS:
+Make sure that you use the following CPPFLAGS:
 ```set(CMAKE_CXX_FLAGS_RELEASE "${CMAKE_CXX_FLAGS_RELEASE} -pthread -fopenmp -O3 -Wall -std=c++11")```

 add ```include<./cut-pursuit/include/API.h>``` and call any of the interface functions.